 The point is this: Play your part.
 And, like any good actor, play it with conviction.

-It may take five acts, but you can affect change.
+It may take five acts, but you can effect change.
 You can decrease hours spent in the conference room and increase hours spent in production.
 Beyond doubt, that’s what Shakespeare intended.